-Both options are long-term investments, of course, so despite the initial costs, they’ll pay off in the long run.
+Both options are long-term investments, of course, so despite the initial costs, they will pay off in the long run.

 Think Inside Your Budget

-Finally, think about how you’re going to go about the financial demands of a quote.
+Finally, think about how you are going to go about the financial demands of a quote.
 Take some alternatives if they save you money.
-For example, for a large fleet of competent drivers, third party insurance makes more sense, because even though the cost of replacing a vehicle might be significant, that still won’t be more than the premium excess of fully comprehensive insurance.
+For example, for a large fleet of competent drivers, third party insurance makes more sense, because even though the cost of replacing a vehicle might be significant, that still will not be more than the premium excess of fully comprehensive insurance.